-The primary aim of BCIT's Bachelor of Engineering (BEng) in Civil Engineering degree is to academically prepare the engineering student for professional practice.
-The curriculum focuses on developing strong skills in engineering science and design, communications, and management.
-Throughout the program, the students are given many opportunities to develop their critical thinking, problem solving and creative abilities.
-A Diploma in Civil Engineering credential is conferred after the first two years of academic study within this degree program and a Bachelor of Engineering in Civil Engineering is conferred after academic year four.
+The primary aim of BCIT's Bachelor of Engineering (BEng) in Civil Engineering degree is to academically prepare engineering students for professional practice.
+The curriculum focuses on developing strong skills in engineering science and design, communications, and management and presents many opportunities to develop your critical thinking, problem solving and creative abilities.
+A Diploma in Civil Engineering credential is conferred after the first two years of academic study and, if you meet the continuation requirements, a Bachelor of Engineering in Civil Engineering is conferred upon successful completion of academic year four.

 The BEng in Civil Engineering is composed of four years of full-time academic study.

-The first two years of the degree program present a broad, practical overview of the field of civil engineering.
-During the first two years, presentation of the course material is primarily delivered at a foundational level with engineering fundamentals stressed and reinforced across the curriculum.
-A strong understanding of practical and physical principles is fostered and promoted and an abundance of learning opportunities is provided to apply these fundamentals to the solution of real-world design scenarios that would be encountered by both technologists and engineers.
-Throughout the program, opportunities are presented to students to strengthen their graphical, written, and oral communication skills.
-A significant amount of time is directly related to hands-on training in material testing, surveying, manual and computer-aided drafting, and instruction in the use of engineering software tools.
-Successful completion of the first two years of the program allows students to exit with a nationally accredited diploma in Civil Engineering Technology.
+The first two years of the degree program present a broad, practical overview of the field of civil engineering, with engineering fundamentals stressed and reinforced across the curriculum.
+You will receive an abundance of learning opportunities to apply these fundamentals to the solution of real-world design scenarios that would be encountered by both technologists and engineers.
+Throughout the program, we will present opportunities to strengthen your graphical, written, and oral communication skills.
+You will spend a significant amount of time on hands-on training in material testing, surveying, manual and computer-aided drafting, and receive instruction in the use of engineering software tools.
+You will receive a Diploma in Civil Engineering credential upon successful completion of the first two years of academic study within this degree program.

-The final two years of the degree program are academically rigorous, with thorough investigation of the theoretical foundations of civil engineering science and design topics.
-At the same time, the practical application of civil engineering knowledge is presented and applied through course assignments and project work.
-Additionally, the student is challenged to view the engineer's role from an interdisciplinary and multidisciplinary perspective.
-The role of the engineer as a manager is also developed.
-In the final two years of the program, the student's educational experience is enriched through a series of liberal studies courses.
-To further develop engineering skills for professional practice, the degree concludes with the completion of a team-based capstone design project.
+If you meet the continuation requirements, you may continue into the final two years of the degree program which are academically rigorous.
+We will thoroughly investigate the theoretical foundations of civil engineering science and design topics.
+At the same time, you will apply the practical civil engineering knowledge you have gained in course assignments and project work.
+You will also be challenged to view the engineer's role from an interdisciplinary and multidisciplinary perspective.
+You will learn about the role of the engineer in project and construction management and enrich your educational experience with complementary studies courses relating to social sciences and the humanities.
+To further develop your engineering skills for professional practice, you will work with classmates to complete a team-based capstone design project.

 Do you have credits from another BC/Yukon post-secondary school?
 Do you want to know if they transfer to courses here at BCIT?
 Check out BCIT's Transfer Equivalency Database to find out.

-As a full - time student, you'll learn by being immersed into a structured, highly demanding environment.
-Course materials will be delivered using lectures, labs, and tutorials.
+As a full-time student, you'll learn by being immersed into a structured, highly demanding environment.
+Your courses will be delivered using lectures, labs, and tutorials.
 We'll teach you theory in combination with its practical application, simulating an engineering office environment where possible.
 We'll set a high standard and expect you to rise to meet it.
 Here are the conditions you'll learn under...